pranavprem/SpartanSound/readme.txt

 You have the flexiblity to decide on where to setup the hosting and web programming environment.
 Different person will have different priorities (price, location, quality, reputation, etc.).

-#Lab: Create your first Web Application - Individual Homework
+# Lab 1: Create your first Web Application - Individual Homework